AAHBL Honorary Membership Policy

 We assume that they will keep an interested eye on what the AABHL is doing, including our conference programs, our ‘streams’, and our local events, and will read the JBI, so that they will be sufficiently aware of our activities to mention what the AABHL is doing to interested persons or in an address they might make to an interested group.
 They could be invited, but not expected, to present a plenary lecture at a conference from time to time.

 Honorary members receive correspondence circulated to members, member access to the webpage including access to presentations from conferences, and a hard and an electronic copy of the JBI – in addition to knowing that they have been recognised by a peak body as being worthy of such recognition.
 Other benefits may be offered in the future.

-A biography of Professor Charlesworth, written by Douglas Kirsner and published in 2012, can be found
+Click here to view a biography of Professor Charlesworth, written by Douglas Kirsner and published in 2012.

 The AABHL sadly notes the death of Professor Charlesworth in June 2014.